JacBotin/db-mysql/Audit_CIS_Settings/mariadb_gcloud/README_mariadb_cis_variables_audit.txt

     4. Generates the file with necessary actions to analyze and / or modify privileges of common database users mariadb_cis_variables_audit_listing_nok_userprivilegies.sql → results_audit/result_mariadb_cis_variables_audit_change_userprivilegies.sql

+After performing all the procedures, it is necessary to restart the instance to apply the modifications.

 References: http://www.itsecure.hu/library/image/CIS_Oracle_MySQL_Community_Server_5.7_Benchmark_v1.0.0.pdf